he249619/fastrobots-2026/Pages/Lab1.md

 To get familiar with the capabilities of the Artemis board to handle analogue data, I uploaded the Apollo3's Example2_analogRead code to the board.
 This program causes the board to read in data from its on-board temperature sensor.
 The original code prints this raw analog value, along with data about internal voltages and timing on the board.

-**Add image from the output, and then change the code to output corrent image and maybe include this**
+**Add image from the output, and then change the code to output correct image and maybe include this**

 **Also include video of temperature changing**